Which place is cheaper, Durham or Jacksonville?

 The summer brings many poeple to Jacksonville as well as Durham.

 Jacksonville is around the same temperature as Durham in the summer.
-The temperature in Jacksonville is usually 82°F (28°C) in July, and Durham stays around 79°F (26°C).
+The daily temperature in Jacksonville averages around 82°F (28°C) in July, and Durham fluctuates around 79°F (26°C).

 The sun comes out a lot this time of the year in Durham.
 People are often attracted to the plentiful sunshine in Jacksonville this time of the year.
 In the summer, Jacksonville often gets more sunshine than Durham.
 Jacksonville gets 286 hours of sunny skies this time of year, while Durham receives 259 hours of full sun.